blakeblackshear/frigate/docs/docs/configuration/index.md

         # Required: the path to the stream
         # NOTE: path may include environment variables, which must begin with 'FRIGATE_' and be referenced in {}
         - path: rtsp://viewer:{FRIGATE_RTSP_PASSWORD}@10.0.10.10:554/cam/realmonitor?channel=1&subtype=2
-          # Required: list of roles for this stream. valid values are: detect,record,restream,rtmp
+          # Required: list of roles for this stream. valid values are: detect,record,rtmp
-          # NOTICE: In addition to assigning the record, restream, and rtmp roles,
+          # NOTICE: In addition to assigning the record and rtmp roles,
           # they must also be enabled in the camera config.
           roles:
             - detect
-            - restream
+            - record
             - rtmp
           # Optional: stream specific global args (default: inherit)
           # global_args: